gssOpenShiftsupportExamples/JavaSample/README.md

-git remote add examples https://github.com/gssOpenShiftsupportExamples/JavaSample.git git fetch examples git checkout master; git merge examples/master
+git remote add examples https://github.com/gssOpenShiftsupportExamples/JavaSample.git git fetch examples git checkout master; git merge examples/master git push
 ```

+You can then navigate to http://APP_NAME-NAMESPACE.rhcloud.com/examle/ to see this samle in action.

 =======
 What these example demonstrates